DonMacary/PythonProject/README.md

     * Third it passes the packet into the display table function to display some packet information to the user
 * Continues running until user hits Ctrl+C then breaks back to main menu

-### **ipprotoconvert.py**
-* Provides a dictionary of all protocol types and their integer value.
-* Provides the protoname function to convert protocol ints to protocol keyword strings.
-* Other similar functions do not display the information we wanted in this program.
 ## Daily Log
 1 October: